The Best VPNs for Safari in 2025

 iPadOS app | Yes | Yes | Yes | Yes | Yes |

-Unblocks websites | Yes | Yes | Yes | Yes | Yes |
+Works with streaming sites | Yes | Yes | Yes | Yes | Yes |

-Read Review | NordVPN Review | Private Internet Access VPN Review | ExpressVPN Review | IPVanish Review | CyberGhost Review |
+Read Review | NordVPN Review | Private Internet Access Review | ExpressVPN Review | IPVanish Review | CyberGhost VPN Review |

 A Closer Look: The Best VPNs for Safari